 HOW ARE YOU BUILDING STRONG RELATIONSHIPS?

 Communication is always an important key to successful relationships.
-How often are you communicating to ensure it is often enough and not too often?
-Many forms of communication you can use such as e-mail, phone calls or virtual meetings as we look forward to the best way in person.
+How often do you communicate to ensure it is often enough and not too often?

 Understanding each relationship and treating everyone as individuals instead of grouping them helps balance the right amount of communication.
 All of us have a threshold of how often we want to be contacted and when you understand this you will see positive results.